cognitedata/function-action/README.md

 ```
 Take that string and store it into GitHub secret (`COGNITE_FUNCTION_SECRETS`, like in the example above)

 Notes: _Keys must be lowercase characters, numbers or dashes (-) and at most 15 characters.
-You can supply at most 5 secrets_
+You can supply at most 5 secrets in the dictionary (Cognite Functions requirement)_